 My goal is to price things well below market price and in such a way that everyday people can afford them.
 I’ll get my investment back out, make a little money and be able to move on to another project.
 I have a significant backlog of vintage instruments, primarily turn of the Century parlor guitars and Mandolins (and a couple banjo's).
 I there is something special you are looking for, email me and I'll see what I have in storage and move it to the front of the line.

 All instruments I offer will be fully repaired, restored and set up for playing.
-Most will receive much more time and attention than they might normally receive but each will be a unique piece of musical history.
+Most will receive much more time and attention than they might normally receive at a standard repair shop and each will be a unique piece of musical history.
 Best of all, they’ll be priced to sell within a working musician's budget!

 Email me at firstname.lastname@example.org if you are interested in any of them.
 I'm happy to take pay pal.